C-3DevO/Oulun_Owls-Spring_Engineering_Challenge/README.md

 ### 1️⃣ Scenario A: Heterogeneous CQI (Unequal Channel Conditions)

 In this scenario, UEs experience significantly different channel qualities, as shown by the CQI distribution.
+Strong and weak users are easily distinguished.

 #### 🔍 Observations